About this Notice

 - if you opt into our voice identification service, a copy of your voiceprint and biometric information concerning physical and behavioural characteristics will be stored by the system and used to identify you in future calls

-- information that you provide when completing surveys that will be used for research purposes, although you do not have to take part in our surveys
+- information that you provide when completing surveys that will be used for research purposes, should you choose to participate

 - information that you provide to us from time to time including through our Online Banking service, or when you register, subscribe to, request, or use any of our products or services, or when you submit queries to us